rchincha/project-stacker.github.io/docs/reference/stacker_file.md

 image runtime.
 On the other hand, `annotations` is intended to be image-specific metadata aligned with the
 [annotations in the image spec](https://github.com/opencontainers/image-spec/blob/main/annotations.md).

+### os

+The `os` key value is a user-specified string indicating which _operating system_ this image is being built for.
+Examples include `linux` and `darwin`.
+This directive is optional and defaults to the host operating system if not specified.

+### arch

+The `arch` key value is a user-specified string indicating which machine _architecture_ this image is being built for.
+Examples include `amd64` and `arm64`.
+This directive is optional and defaults to the host machine architecture if not specified.